Skip to Content

 Frequently Asked Questions

-No, ceramic surfaces rank 7-8 on the Mohs hardness scale, making them highly scratch-resistant.
-Normal activities including cutting boards and cookware won't damage the surface.
-However, extreme impacts or diamond-tipped tools can cause chips, so proper care remains important.
+Porcelain kitchen countertops rank 7-8 on the Mohs hardness scale, making them harder than granite and highly resistant to scratches from everyday kitchen use.
+Normal activities like using cutting boards and cookware won't damage the surface, though sharp impacts can cause chipping.

-Yes, ceramic technology offers excellent heat resistance and can tolerate high temperatures.
-However, always use trivets or hot pads for hot cookware as a best practice.
-Sudden extreme temperature changes can cause thermal shock and stress cracks.
+Porcelain slabs for countertops offer excellent heat resistance and can tolerate high temperatures, making them well-suited for busy cooking environments.
+As a best practice, always use trivets or hot pads under hot cookware to prevent thermal shock and stress cracks.

 Transform Your Space